 Electronic Commerce has grown in significance in Jamaica.
-Some local companies (particularly utilities) offer the option to pay bills online or via credit card using telephone.
-Jamaicans who own credit cards denominated in hard currency (U.S. dollars) often make online purchases from American and other overseas-based companies.
+For some local companies (particularly utilities) there is the option to pay bills on-line or via credit card using a telephone.
+Many Jamaicans who own credit cards denominated in hard currency (U.S. dollars) frequently make on-line purchases from U.S. and other overseas companies.

-In December 2004, an online tax payment service was launched.
-In 2007, the E-transaction Act came into effect, providing the legal framework for secured electronic commerce.
-More recently, Jamaica has attracted information and communications technology firms to Jamaica, particularly firms engaged in business process outsourcing (e.g. call centers).
+In December 2004, an on-line tax payment service was launched and the long awaited E-transaction Act, providing the legal framework for secured electronic commerce, was passed in 2007.
+In recent years, the Government of Jamaica has also been an active proponent of attracting information and communications technology firms to Jamaica, particularly firms engaged in business process outsourcing (e.g. call centers).

-Jamaica enjoys relatively good telecommunications infrastructure and has one of the highest mobile phone penetrations in the world.
-While internet access is increasing, there is a still a concern about the "digital divide."
+In addition to having relatively good telecommunications infrastructure, Jamaica also has one of the highest mobile phone penetrations in the world.
+However, there is concern that access to the Internet is still not as widespread as desired.